Wardrobe discipline. I just read about a woman who has it. It sounded intriguing. What is it?

 I would use a different word, something more forceful, less delicate.
 Something in keeping with the massive workload.
 Vomiting?
 Time to vomit your closets, ladies!

-But if you’re still wondering, here’s a place you can sign up for a monthly reminder of the weeding and pruning you’re supposed to do on a regular basis.
+As I perused the net for organizing tips, I found a website where you could sign up for a monthly reminder of the weeding and pruning you’re supposed to do on a regular basis.

 Ha ha!
 Me neither.